kwint/pyardrone3/README.md

 Fork of Venthure python-ardrone.
-Currently tring to update it for python 3.6 Currenlty tested and works:
+Updated for python 3.6.
+The following currenlty works:
-* drone.takeoff()
+* Takeoff, landing and moving the drone around (all demo functions)

+Todo:
-* drone.land()
+* Video feed

 Getting Started:
 ----------------